Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Resolution of the identity

 where the wave number is $k=2$.
-Note also that each of the coefficients $c_n(r,\theta)$ satisfy Helmholtz equation, constituting a basis for the Hilbert space ${\cal H}_{\rm osc}$ of bounded oscillatory solutions of Helmholtz equation \cite{Wolf81,SphereMomentum20}, which is isomorphic to $\cal H$.
-We remark that $c_n(r,\theta)$ include only oscillatory solutions of the Helmholtz equation, which is key for the isomorphism between $\cal H$ and $\cal H_{\rm osc}$.
+Note also that each of the coefficients $c_n(r,\theta)$ satisfy the Helmholtz equation, constituting a basis for the Hilbert space ${\cal H}_{\rm osc}$ of bounded oscillatory solutions to the Helmholtz equation \cite{Wolf81,SphereMomentum20}, which is isomorphic to $\cal H$.

-It should be stressed that only regular solutions at the origin appear in the coherent states, thus Bessel functions of the second kind $Y_n$ are discarded.
+It should be stressed that only regular solutions at the origin appear in the coherent states (and thus on $c_n(r,\theta)$), consequently Bessel functions of the second kind $Y_n$, which are also solutions to the Helmholtz equation (but unbounded), are discarded.
+This property is fundamental for the isomorphism between $\cal H$ and $\cal H_{\rm osc}$.